Mo - Do: 9 - 16 Uhr

 - b) in a equivalent degree program with media-economics shares (≥18 LP)

-- a) in an computer science degree program (e.g. business computer science, media computer science, computer science)
+- a) in a computer science degree program

-- b) in a equivalent degree program with computer science share (≥18 LP)
+- b) in a equivalent degree program with informatics shares ((≥18 LP)

-Lack of prior knowledge in the second chosen subject can be caught up at a scope of up to 9 LP in the first academic year (according to the specification of the technical examination board) (instead of the internship).
+Lack of prior knowledge in the second chosen subject can be caught up at a scope of up to 9 credit points (LP) in the first academic year (according to the specification of the technical examination board) (instead of the internship).

 The current examination regulations at the time shall apply; exceptions shall be determined by the examination board.